wallytutor/AuChimiste.jl/docs/src/tutorials/thermal-analysis.md

 using ModelingToolkit
 ```

-## Species properties
+## Problem statement

-In what follows the condensate species will be indexed as the next list, so for simplifying notation species will be referred to solely by their index.
+In out implementation, the condensate species will be indexed as the following list, so for simplifying notation species will be referred to solely by their index.

 1. Liquid water
 1. Kaolinite ``Al_2Si_2O_5(OH)_4``